IPv6PrefixDelegation for Virtual Machine Manager

 VLAN 30: Bridge for VMs

-Next I need a VLAN
+Next I need a VLAN interface for the virtual machines:

 VLAN 30: Bridge for VMs